 It is important for a coach to know if a player has another major commitment (school plays, musical commitments, another sport at a high commitment level, etc.) in putting a team together.
 Obviously, if the entire team has other major commitments, it will be very hard to ensure that enough players are available to run optimal training sessions and to compete in games.
 If it's just a few players, then it can work well.
 It's a challenging balancing act for everyone: the coaches, the players, the club and the families.
 Our goal as a club is to serve players who are passionate about soccer and willing and able to make a strong commitment to their team.
 Players on Premier teams must be held to a higher level of commitment to their team.
 If players participate on another team, sport or activity, their commitment to their Lightning soccer team must come first.

 Q: Does Dartmouth Soccer run Lightning Soccer Club?

 Lighting Soccer Club was started in 1983 by a Norwich, VT dad, Jerry Ireland.
 In 1985 Dartmouth head men's coach Bobby Clark suggested they combine their talents.
 Bobby Clark's phenomenal soccer background (Scottish National team member, coach of Highlanders FC) and his love for teaching soccer to youths made this association a natural.
 Dartmouth Soccer ran Lightning Soccer for many years until the club grew beyond the size the college soccer office could operate, while still overseeing (and recruiting for) a Division 1 soccer team.
 Lightning Soccer Club became a totally independent entity in 2000, forming its own nonprofit corporation with a board of directors.
-However, the two organizations continue to cooperate extensively with one another; Lightning Soccer hosts ads for Dartmouth camps and for the college game schedules on its site, and some Dartmouth coaches coach for the club.
+However, the two organizations continue to cooperate extensively with one another.

 Q: How do I reach Lightning with any questions or concerns?